 Another way to adjust your own variables is to use regular expressions.

 By creating regular expressions, you can automatically remove or extract particular groups of words, characters… We’ve already added the ones which are most frequently used – click regular expression examples and a window pops up where you can choose the expression you’re going to be using.
+You can find more about regex templates on our blog.

 Click + and the expression will be copied into the find regex box.
 When using regular expressions, don’t forget to switch the replace text option to replace regex or extract regex.